 The liner or the chemically resistant layer is the internal layer of the pipe; it is in direct contact with the conveyed fluid.
-This layer has the function of guaranteeing the maximum resistance to the chemical corrosion and securing the impermeability of the whole pipe, due to:
+This layer has the function of guaranteeing the maximum resistance to chemical corrosion and securing the impermeability of the whole pipe, due to the:

 - the higher content of resin;